-Turtles in El Paredón, Guatemala
+Turtles in El Paredón Guatemala: Release Tour

 La Poza del Nance — Turtle Watching and Release on the Pacific Coast

 Seeing turtles in El Paredón Guatemala is one of the most special experiences in Central America's Pacific region.
 Every year, between July and December, sea turtles come to the volcanic sand beaches of Sipacate and El Paredón to nest.
 La Poza del Nance is one of the most active nesting sites in the region.
-The <a href="/products/tour-de-tortugas-poza-del-nance-3-5-horas">Turtle Tour at Poza del Nance</a> lasts approximately 3.5 hours and includes transfer, a bilingual guide, and the experience of releasing baby turtles into the sea.
+The Turtle Tour at Poza del Nance lasts approximately 3.5 hours and includes transfer, a bilingual guide, and the experience of releasing baby turtles into the sea.
 It's a family-friendly, educational, and deeply emotional activity.
 If you want to see turtles in Guatemala without traveling far, El Paredón is the most accessible option from the capital: only 1.5 hours from Guatemala City.
-The journey is through <a href="/pages/parque-nacional-sipacate-naranjo">Sipacate-Naranjo National Park</a>, a protected natural reserve where turtle conservation is active.
-You can also explore the park's mangroves with the <a href="/products/sipacate-naranjo-kayak-expedition-2-dias">2-day Kayak Tour</a>.
+The journey is through Sipacate-Naranjo National Park, a protected natural reserve where turtle conservation is active.
+You can also explore the park's mangroves with the 2-day Kayak Tour.

 Preguntas frecuentes